fleetdm/fleet/docs/3-Contribution/1-Building-Fleet.md

 ### Compiling the Fleet binary

-Use `go build` to build the application code.
-For your convenience, a make command is included which builds the code:
+For convenience, a Makefile is included to build the code:

 ```
-make build
+make
 ```

 It's not necessary to use Make to build the code, but using Make allows us to account for cross-platform differences more effectively than the `go build` tool when writing automated tooling.
 Use whichever you prefer.

 ## Development infrastructure

+The following assumes that  [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) (installed by default with Docker on macOS and Windows) are installed.

 ### Starting the local development environment

-To set up a canonical development environment via docker, run the following from the root of the repository:
+To set up a canonical development environment via Docker, run the following from the root of the repository:

 ```
 docker-compose up
 ```

-This requires that you have docker installed.
-At this point in time, automatic configuration tools are not included with this project.

 ##### Stopping the local development environment

-If you'd like to shut down the virtual infrastructure created by docker, run the following from the root of the repository:
+If you'd like to shut down the virtual infrastructure created by Docker, run the following from the root of the repository:

 ```
 docker-compose down